Skip to main content

 1. Know if you live in a high-risk area

 Canada is home to about nine percent of the world’s forests.
 And while fire plays an essential role in forest renewal, more of those fires are burning closer to people’s homes and communities.
-Since 1990, wildfires across Canada have consumed an average of 2.5 million hectares a year, according to NRC.
+Since 1990, wildfires across Canada have consumed an average of 2.5 million hectares a year, according to the National Research Council of Canada (NRC).
 And fire suppression costs add up, ranging from $500 million to $1 billion a year.

 It's more important than ever to focus on fire prevention to personal property, especially in high-risk areas.
 And the best protection against loss, damage or injury is prevention and mitigation, according to the Institute of Catastrophic Loss Reduction (ICLR).